OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 wpa-ssid "ATT856"
 wpa-psk "<your network passphrase>"
 ```
-See the 4 lines t the bottom of the file, that's it!
+See the 4 lines at the bottom of the file, that's it!

 Now, when the `wlan1` is plugged in, this Raspberry PI is a WiFi hotspot, *_and_* has Internet access.